mpaustin1993/Arc-Rasterization/README.md

-# HW1
+# Arc Rasterization
-First homework for COSC 4370
+First homework for Interactive Computer Graphics

 I used Microsoft Visual Code with a WSL Extension to my personal Linux server in Ubuntu to develop and compile my homework in C++.